oracle/oracle-database-operator/docs/ordsservices/examples/mongo_api.md

-# Example: Oracle API for MongoDB Support
+# OrdsSrvs Controller: Oracle API for MongoDB Support

 This example walks through using the **ORDSSRVS Controller** with a Containerised Oracle Database to enable MongoDB API Support.